Tampa Bay area: Education

 Primary and secondary education is provided by the school districts of the individual counties making up the region.

 The area is home to several institutions of higher learning, including the main campus of the University of South Florida in Tampa and its satellite campuses in St. Petersburg and Sarasota.
-Eckerd College in St. Petersburg, the University of Tampa, Florida College in Temple Terrace, Trinity College in New Port Richey, and New College of Florida in Sarasota are all four-year institutions located in the area.
+Eckerd College in St. Petersburg, the University of Tampa, Florida College in Temple Terrace, Trinity College in New Port Richey, Florida Southern College in Lakeland, and New College of Florida in Sarasota are all four-year institutions located in the area.
 Embry–Riddle Aeronautical University and Troy University also maintain satellite education centers at MacDill AFB.
 Nova Southeastern University also has a regional campus in Clearwater.
 Ultimate Medical Academy provides on-campus instruction in Clearwater to students pursuing careers in the allied healthcare professions, as well as online instruction across the country.

 There are two law schools in the area, Stetson University College of Law and Thomas M. Cooley Law School.
 Stetson University has campuses in Gulfport and Tampa, while Thomas M. Cooley Law school is located in Riverview.

-Hillsborough Community College, St. Petersburg College, Polk State College, Pasco-Hernando State College, and State College of Florida are community colleges serving the area.
+Hillsborough College, St. Petersburg College, Polk State College, Pasco-Hernando State College, and State College of Florida all provide community college to the area.